 Introduction

 Climate change is expected to increase precipitation variability through higher frequencies of both extreme wet and extreme dry events (Berg and Hall 2015, Swain et al. 2016, Yoon et al).
-Although plants that currently occupy environments with climatic variability have evolved strategies to deal with the inconsistent and infrequent rainfall, interactions with novel competitors have the ability to magnify, decrease, or even reverse the response of a population to these changes in climate, with the potential to make these strategies less viable.
+Although plants have evolved various strategies to deal with inconsistent rainfall, interactions with novel competitors have the ability to magnify the effects of climate and undermine the success of these strategies.
 By altering responses to the abiotic environment, competition between species can cause changes in the composition, relative abundance, and diversity of species within a community (Goldberg & Barton 1992, Thompson et al 2018).
 Though interactions between stably coexisting species are typically weak (Adler 2018), competition from novel invaders imposes stronger biotic pressures on native species (Levine et al 2003).
 These novel interactions make previously inhabitable environments less suitable as native plants try to cope with the multiple stressors of invasive dominance and climate change (Thompson 2018, Rinnan 2018).
-Thus invasive species may be causing an “extinction debt” to build up over time (Leibold and Levine), leading to extinction in the long-term by weakening the ability of these species to deal with a fluctuating climate.
+Thus invasive species may be causing an “extinction debt” to build up over time (Gilbert and Levine), leading to extinction in the long-term by weakening the ability of these species to deal with a fluctuating climate.

 Plants in temporally fluctuating environments have two main strategies.
 Drought intolerant species, or drought avoiders, grow quickly and reproduce before resources become too scarce to avoid seasonal drought, or remain dormant belowground to avoid longer, multi-year periods of drought.
-Conversely, Drought tolerators grow more slowly to develop deeper root systems and hardier leaves that help to increase their survival during harsh drought periods (see Volaire et al 2018 for a review of drought strategies).
+Conversely, Drought tolerators grow more slowly to develop deeper root systems and hardier leaves that help to increase their survival during harsh drought periods (Volaire et al 2018).
 While drought avoiders typically have traits associated with faster-growing species such as high specific leaf area (SLA; leaf area/mass), low water use efficiency (WUE), high relative growth rate (RGR), smaller seeds, and shallower rooting depth, drought tolerators tend towards the opposite traits (Angert et al, trait papers).
 These diverse strategies are a precursor for coexistence in temporally variable systems (Angert, Gremer), as avoiders excel at competing for light in favorably wet years due to their faster growth rates while tolerators are better at surviving during unfavorably dry years due to higher WUE (McGill 2006, Gremer 2013, Angert 2009, kimball 2012).
 While there is substantial work on linking functional trait to competitive abilities (Kunstler, Grotkopp et al. 2002, Funk & Wolf 2016, Godoy et al.) and climate (Kimball et al 2016, Poorter et al 2008, Harrison et al. 2018), how novel competitors affect the relative ability of these opposing strategies to withstand changing rainfall patterns remains uncertain.

 Interactions with dominant invaders can alter the benefits of these strategies in various ways.
 For instance, the direct effects of aridification may favor drought tolerators when water is limiting (Penuelas et al. 2007, Báez et al. 2012, Hoover et al. 2014), but in high rainfall years when light becomes limiting, competition from invaders with higher RGRs might outweigh this otherwise favorable climate (e.g. Suttle et al. 2007), making this strategy less viable.
 Likewise, when water is limiting, competition with invaders might intensify the negative effects of drought, harming drought avoiders more than drought alone.
-In this way, interactions with invaders can make “good years” less good, and “bad years” even worse.
+In this way, interactions with invaders can make “good years” less good, and “bad years” even worse for species with the fast-growing, drought-avoiding strategy relative to the slow-growing, drought-tolerant strategy.